S-Makrod/BlogAppFrontend/README.md

 ## Blog App Frontend

-This is the frontend of my blog app seen at https://github.com/S-Makrod/BlogApp.
-More info can be found at the README of the BlogApp repo.
+There are tow versions of this app.
+Both apps implement this frontend but the backend are different.

+The PERN app can be found here: https://github.com/S-Makrod/BlogAppV2 The MERN app can be found here: https://github.com/S-Makrod/BlogApp